 - 1.1.
 All Council employees, and any person or organisation working on behalf of the Council in Procuring or managing a Supply, must comply with these CPRs. - 1.2.
 Cabinet may waive any parts of these CPRs on a case by case basis following consideration of a detailed report setting out in particular: - 1.2.1. the legality of the proposed non-compliant process or action; and - 1.2.2. the reputational and financial risks associated with the proposed non-compliant process or action. - 1.3.
 Failure to comply with these CPRs without a valid waiver may result in disciplinary action against the officers concerned and may in some cases constitute a criminal offence. - 1.4.
 Each Service Director must ensure: - - 1.4.1.
 Compliance with these CPRs and the FPRs, using training, instruction and internal control processes - 1.4.2.
 Appropriate supervision and performance management to ensure that decisions taken are subject to authorisation and quality control procedures - 1.5.
 When authorizing staff to procure Supplies on his or her behalf, each Service Director must set a financial (or other) limit on the authority vested in individual officers to procure Supplies.
 Such limits must be recorded in the relevant Scheme of Officer delegations. - 1.6.
-The Head of Procurement may - 1.6.1. authorise officers who are not procurement officers under his or her managerial responsibility to act on his or her behalf in respect of any role assigned to the Head of Procurement in these CPRs; - 1.6.2. issue waivers in relation to the need to consult him or her under CPR 2.3.
+The Head of Procurement may - 1.6.1. authorise officers who are not procurement officers under his or her managerial responsibility to act on his or her behalf in respect of any role assigned to the Head of Procurement in these CPRs; - 1.6.2. issue waivers in relation to the need to consult him or her under CPR 2.3. - undertake a review of procurement arrangements and practices, and value for money within any service area, in consultation, as appropriate, with the Service Director, Solicitor to the Council, Chief Finance Officer and Head of Internal Audit

-The Head of Procurement must record the precise extent of such authorizations and the officer to which roles have been delegated and share these authorizations with the Head of Legal Services Solicitor to the Council and the Head of Internal Audit.
+The Head of Procurement must record the precise extent of such authorizations and the officer to which roles have been delegated and share these authorizations with the Solicitor to the Council and the Head of Internal Audit.